Theresa Gattung: Awards and recognition

 In the 2015 New Year Honours, Gattung was appointed a Companion of the New Zealand Order of Merit, for services to business and philanthropy.
 In August 2015, she was inducted into the Marketing Hall of Fame at the 2015 TVNZ Marketing Awards.
 In 2017, she received the Lifetime Achievement award in the NEXT Woman of the Year awards.
-In September 2018 she was awarded the Lifetime Achievement award at the New Zealand Women of Influence Awards and in February 2019 she was inducted into the RNZSPCA Hall of Fame.
+In September 2018, she was awarded the Lifetime Achievement award at the New Zealand Women of Influence Awards, and in February 2019 she was inducted into the RNZSPCA Hall of Fame.
+Gattung was inducted into the New Zealand Business Hall of Fame in 2023.
+In the 2024 King’s Birthday Honours, Gattung was promoted to Dame Companion of the New Zealand Order of Merit, for services to women, governance and philanthropy.

 Gattung has been named in Fortune magazine's list of the 50 most powerful women in international business several times, and in 2006 the Forbes list of "The World's 100 Most Powerful Women" ranked Gattung at number 49.